 AREA AND DISTRIBUTION

-Groundnut is cultivated over 32.7 million hectares worldwide, yielding a total production of 53.9 million tonnes(FAOSTAT,2021).
+Groundnut is cultivated over 32.7 million hectares worldwide, yielding a total production of 53.9 million tones (FAOSTAT,2021).
 Groundnut is grown in large scale in the tropics and subtropics.
 The major groundnut producing countries include India, China, Nigeria, Sudan and the USA.